New season, same result: Mariners routed by Astros to open 2020 season with loss in Houston

 “Yeah, of course,” he said “I feel like I created a little bit of a mess out there.
 Obviously, the competitive side of me wants to finish out that inning and keep us close in that game.
 That’s just me.
 That’s just who I am and pitch count or not, limit or not, I want to go out and give us the best chance to win.”

-After getting ahead 0-2, Grotz watched as Alex Bregman fouled off two pitches and then dumped a line drive into right field that couldn’t be caught on Mallex Smith’s diving attempt.
+After getting ahead 0-2, Grotz watched as Bregman fouled off two pitches and then dumped a line drive into right field that couldn’t be caught on Mallex Smith’s diving attempt.

 Brantley put the game out of reach moments later, turning on a 2-1 split-finger fastball on the inner half of the plate and putting into the empty seats in right field for a three-run homer.